 The District leases eight driver's education cars which are financed from the High School Drivers' Education Fund.

-The District entered into a lease for a fleet of 45 smaller copier machines for use at various District sites for approximately \$67,200 per year, for four years.
+The District leases a fleet of 45 small copy machines for use at various District sites for approximately \$67,200 per year, for four years.
 Most of these copier leases were scheduled to expire on June 30, 2019.
 The District opted to renew the leases for one additional year.
+At the end of this renewed lease term, the District entered into a new lease for a fleet of 48 copy machines at a base cost of \$38,934 per year, for five years.

-In September 2015, the District entered into a lease for two high capacity Ricoh copier/printers with annual lease payments of approximately \$32,400.
+In September 2015, the District executed a lease for two high capacity Ricoh copier/printers with annual lease payments of approximately \$32,400.
 In October 2017, one of the Ricoh copiers was traded in for a Xerox high capacity copier/printer with an annual lease payment of approximately \$26,100.
 The second Ricoh copier was also traded in for a smaller Xerox high capacity copier/printer July 1, 2019 with an annual lease payment of \$11,378.
 These leases are paid by the Print-shop Fund, an internal service fund.
 The District will not purchase these machines.